WeTechHK/Universal-BCOS-DOC/source/overview/introduction_universal_bcos.md

 ## Design Goals

-### Financial-grade

-- High Performance
+- Financial-grade
-	- Over 10K tps in concurrency along with sub-second finallization
+	- High Performance: Over 10K tps in concurrency along with sub-second finallization

-- High Security:
-	- Comprehensive safety design, 100% tested by third-party certification organizations
+	- High Security: Comprehensive safety design, 100% tested by third-party certification organizations
-	- Built-in tools to meets regulatory requirements

-### Open
+- Open
 	- Open source: All infrastructure and governance source code is open
 	- Open compatibility: Compatible with EVM for seamless migration of solidity contracts
 	- Open participation: Suppports different roles to join the network with diverse nodes

-## The connection between Universal BCOS and FISCO BCOS
+## The relationship between Universal BCOS and FISCO BCOS

-The relationship between Universal BCOS and FISCO BCOS:
 - Universal BCOS is the international version developed based on FISCO BCOS, dedicated to serving the development of Web3 in overseas regions.
 - Universal BCOS and FISCO BCOS develop in parallel, with future features being interoperable and ecological resources shared between them.
 - Currently, the organizing and operating entity of Universal BCOS is WeTech, with plans to introduce more institutions to participate in its joint construction in the future.